-One solution can be as simple as planning your shopping list a bit better.
-Instead of just buying ingredients for one recipe at a time, try to create shopping lists and plan your weekly meals with the aim of using up all the food you buy.
-Many groceries are sold in larger amounts than you would use in one recipe, so a little strategic meal planning is a great way to avoid letting unused food go bad.
+Reducing your food waste is as simple as planning your shopping list a bit better.
+Instead of just buying ingredients for one recipe at a time,plan your weekly meals with the aim of using up all the food you buy.

 Cooking with leftovers isn't about eating the same boring thing every night; it's about saving money and time on food prep!

 Below you'll find our list of dozens of simple ways to give your leftover ingredients a second chance:

 - Reheat, mash, and spread on tortillas with other toppings.